mui/mui-x/docs/data/date-pickers/base-concepts/base-concepts.md

 {{"demo": "CustomSlots.js"}}

 :::info
-Learn more about overriding slots in the [Custom components doc](/x/react-date-pickers/custom-components/).
+Learn more about overriding slots in the doc page about [Overriding component structure](/x/react-date-pickers/custom-components/).
 :::